gkizior/SkillTracker-UI/README.md

 5. Install Yarn following instructions on https://yarnpkg.com/en/docs/install.
 6. Open terminal, go to the SkillTracker-UI directory and run command ``yarn install``.
 7. Open browser and go to http://localhost:4200

+# SkillTracker-App

+In order to run the UI download, install, and run https://github.com/gkizior/SkillTracker-app